 - President/Provost - 1 Senator

-Administration and Finance includes: Budget Office, Division of Facilities, Financial Services, Human Resources, Public Safety, and Vice President's Office of Administration & Finance
+Administration and Finance includes: Budget Office, Division of Facilities, Financial Services, Human Capital Services, Public Safety, and Vice President's Office of Administration & Finance

 Vice-President for Student Life includes: Admissions, Career and Employment Services, Child Development Center, Counseling Services, Education/Personal Development, Housing and Dining Services, Lafene Health Center, New Student Services, Registrar's Office, Student Financial Assistance, Student Life, University Printing, and Vice President's Office for Student Life/Dean of Students

 Local Agencies includes: Intercollegiate Athletics, Inc., K-State Student Union, and Student Publications

 Office of the President & Provost includes: Beach Museum of Art, Global Campus, Information Technology Services, McCain Auditorium, Office of Institutional Equity, Regents Education Community Center, Research & Graduate School, Research/Vice Provost, University Attorney, and Vice President Communications and Marketing

 One (1) ex-officio non-voting member of Senate shall be held by a member of the Alternative Service Committee, to be appointed by the chair of the Alternative Service Committee.

 Section 4.
 Election Procedures for Senators